RyAnPr1Me/Omniscript/README.md

 git clone https://github.com/RyAnPr1Me/omniscript.git
 cd omniscript
 npm install
+npm run build       // Build the project to generate the CLI npm link            // Link the CLI globally so omni is in your PATH

 # Create a new project (ensure omni CLI is in your PATH)
 omni new myapp